LIVE WEBINAR | Neurodiversity in practice: Adapting support and counselling for loss and grief in youth and adults

 FAQs

-Q I can't make the live time
+Q I can't make the live time, can I still watch?

 All registered participants will receive a link to the recording to catch up.
 It will be available for 30 days.